 60. 1.
 2. 3.
 4. 5.
 6. 7...

 "Thank you for ordering from Tacquizza, where your satisfaction is our-"

 "I placed the order over thirty minutes ago!" said the young student, a round fellow standing in the entrance to his dorm room.
 She noted that if he were any bigger, he would be illegal.
 That is a real thing; the Azareans placed weight restrictions on humanity a long time ago, because obesity reflects maltreatment of the self and aliens are all about that self-loving.
 Few exceptions remain, however: any uncontrollable medical problems, for instance, provided they are properly diagnosed.

 Keeping her cool, Jessica double-checked her tablet and found the record of when the order was placed.
 "Martin Haussman?" she asked.

-On her screen she found the time the order was placed: 13:14.
+On her screen, she found the time the order was placed: 13:14.
 Four more seconds and the time would be 13:35.
-She then checked the screen on her wrist and witnessed as the minute struck from 13:34 to 13:35.
-Who taught you how to count?
-That is what she wanted to say.
+She then checked the time on her wrist and watched as the minute struck from 13:34 to 13:35.
+Who taught you how to count? is what she wanted to say.
 Rather, she politely corrected him and reminded him that he had to pay.

-"Apa!" exclaimed the boy, looking to the side.
+"Apa!" exclaimed the boy, looking away.
 A taller man, approximately in his thirties and wearing a yellow jumpsuit, stepped before the entry; his image was as an older version of the boy.
 "Hello!" he greeted with a slight accent.
 "What do I owe you?"